6. Character vectors#

 ## [1] 00 00 01 02 c0 fe ff 00 00

 They are displayed as two-digit hexadecimal (base-16) numbers.
-We may enter such numbers using the “0x” prefix.
+There are no raw NAs.

 Only a few functions deal with such vectors: e.g., readBin, charToRaw, and rawToChar.

 We can also play with vectors of the type complex, with “1i” representing the imaginary unit, \(\sqrt{-1}\).
 Complex numbers appear in quite a few engineering or scientific applications, e.g., in physics, electronics, or signal processing.
-They are (at least: ought to be) part of introductory subjects or textbooks in university-level mathematics, including the statistics/machine learning-oriented ones because of their heavy use of numerical computing; see e.g., [19, 30].
+They are (at least: ought to be) part of introductory subjects or textbooks in university-level mathematics, including the statistics- and machine learning-orientated ones because of their heavy use of numerical computing; see e.g., [19, 30].

 c(0, 1i, pi+pi*1i, NA_complex_)